How Land Tax and Commercial Lease changes can affect Landlords and Tenants

 In many Leases, the description of ‘Outgoings’ will often include the words ‘(including land tax on the basis that this is the only property owned by the Landlord)’ which seeks to ensure that Tenants are not contributing towards a Landlord’s Land Tax Assessment for other properties that the Landlord may own.

-Following the decision of Vikpro Pty Ltd v Wyuna Court Pty Ltd ATF Wyuna Court Unit Trust [2016] QCA 225 and the subsequent enactment of the Revenue Legislation Amendment Act 2017, we have a new sense of clarity surrounding the recovery of Land Tax under leases.
+Following the decision of Vikpro Pty Ltd v Wyuna Court Pty Ltd ATF Wyuna Court Unit Trust [2016] QCA 225 and the subsequent enactment of the Revenue Legislation Amendment Act 2017, we have a new sense of clarity surrounding the recovery of Land Tax Commercial Property under leases.

 This article looks to explain how this might affect you.